UlisseMini/sshbrute/README.md

 abc123 ACCESS GRANTED
 ```

-If the sshd is using "PasswordAuthentication no" it won't work.
+If the target sshd is using "PasswordAuthentication no" it won't work.